Shihan150/iloscar/README.md

 <img width="794" alt="image" src="https://github.com/Shihan150/iloscar/assets/57557675/dba35d27-b377-4943-8c7c-05f95377fbb3">

 ##### Perturbation experiment
+The above steps are to set up the initial steady state before a geologic event.
+Now we will simulate the perturbation driven by the carbon injection.

   1. Stay on the same page.
 In Step 1 table, set LOADFALG  to '1' and Save ystart to '0'.
 ![image](https://github.com/Shihan150/iloscar/assets/57557675/0481554b-a6db-49e8-8162-25faa08cbe83)